Chicken & Poultry

 Sauté the Vegetables

-In the same skillet, add the remaining tablespoon of oil and 1 tablespoon of butter.
-Add the sliced onions and cook for 4-5 minutes until they start to soften and become translucent.
-Add the sliced mushrooms and cook for another 5-6 minutes until they release their moisture and start to brown.
-The mushrooms should be golden and slightly caramelized.
-Add the minced garlic and cook for 30 seconds until fragrant.
+In the same skillet, melt butter over medium heat.
+Add sliced onions and cook for 5-6 minutes until softened and lightly golden.
+Add mushrooms and cook for another 4-5 minutes until they release their moisture and become golden brown.
+Add minced garlic and cook for 1 minute until fragrant.

 Create the Roux